openvinotoolkit/openvino_tensorflow/docs/USAGE.md

     OPENVINO_TF_DISABLE=1

 **OPENVINO_TF_MIN_NONTRIVIAL_NODES:**
-This variable sets the minumum number of ops that can exists in a cluster.
+This variable sets the minimum number of ops that can exist in a cluster.
 If the number of ops is smaller than the specified number, the cluster will fallback to Tensorflow.
-By default, it's calculated based on the total graph size.
+By default, it is calculated based on the total graph size.

 Example: